 Irrevocable trusts have separate coverage based on the beneficial interest.
 The interest of each beneficiary in an account (or accounts) established as an irrevocable trust has separate NCUSIF coverage of up to $250,000.
 In cases where a beneficiary has an interest in more than one trust arrangement created by the same owner, the interests of the beneficiary in all accounts established under such trusts are added together for insurance purposes and insured for a total of up to $250,000

 WHERE CAN I FIND MORE INFORMATION?

 NCUA has more information available to help credit union members better understand how the NCUSIF keeps their accounts safe and protected.
-A comprehensive booklet entitled Your Insured Funds is available on NCUA’s ncua.gov and MyCreditUnion.gov websites.
-This booklet contains a detailed discussion of all available types of NCUSIF coverage, along with examples illustrating how the coverage works in practice.
-You can get additional information about credit unions and the financial services they offer, as well as ti9ps on how to save, create a budget and plan for a major purchase at NCUA’s consumer website – MyCreditUnion.gov.
+A comprehensive brochure entitled Your Insured Funds is available on NCUA’s ncua.gov and MyCreditUnion.gov websites.
+This brochure contains a detailed discussion of all available types of NCUSIF coverage, along with examples illustrating how the coverage works in practice.
+You can get additional information about credit unions and the financial services they offer, as well as tips on how to save, create a budget and plan for a major purchase at NCUA’s consumer website – MyCreditUnion.gov.